bigbookpl/spring-boot-movies-project/README.md

 ## General info
 The program is designed for searching information about movies available in OMDb database.

-Information about movies are downloaded from the endpoint of OMDb API.
+Information about movies is downloaded from the endpoint of OMDb API.

 ## Technologies
 Project is created with: